adevraj11/2025site/_posts/2025-01-14-a-year-in-books.markdown

 author: ayushmandevraj
 description: A list of books I read in 2025
 ---
-**This year, I want to record every book I read in 2025 here on the blog.
-I read 67 books in 2024.
-Let’s see if I can keep it going.**
+**Starting this year, I plan to record every book I read here on the blog.
+I read 67 books in 2024 — let’s see if I can keep it going.**

 ---